alphagov/pay-tech-docs/source/documentation/05-payment-overview.md

 After the transaction reaches a final state, the end user is then redirected back to your service.

-A final state means that the transaction:
+A final state means that the payment:

 + succeeds
-+ fails (for example because the payment details are wrong)
++ fails either because it is declined or the user chooses to cancel
-+ cannot be completed because of a technical error
++ fails due to a technical error
-+ was cancelled by your service
++ fails because it is cancelled by your service

 When the user arrives back at your service, you can use the API to check the status of the transaction and show them an appropriate message.